Alex427427427/obsidian_1/Humanity/Lessons from Nexus/Bureaucracy.md

 Bureaucracy is an information processing technology.

 Good institutions have good self error-correcting mechanisms.
 But the more rigorous the self correcting mechanism, the less efficient the institution becomes.

+**Civilisation is built from the marriage of bureaucracy and mythology.**